 Soft skills are harder to measure and don’t directly impact your ability to perform your job, making them a great answer to “what are your weaknesses?”

-Here are a few examples of good weaknesses you can talk about that focus on your soft skills:
+Here are a few examples of weaknesses you can talk about that focus on your soft skills:

 3. Show how you’re working to overcome your weaknesses